 - Interactive Boards - Classrooms are equipped with ViewSonic boards, SmartBoards, or other high definition displays.
 The interactive touch screens and displays enhance student engagement and learning.

 - 3D Printers - Students have access to 3D printers to create custom parts and encourage knowledge of STEM (science, technology, engineering, and math).

 - Programming - Students write and execute code to program their computer to perform tasks.
 Basic programming start in Kindergarten and 1st grade.

 - Document Cameras - Classrooms utilize document cameras to project science experiments, review written assignments, and look at things that may otherwise be too small for everyone to see at once.

 - Network Infrastructure - In 2017, the school network was upgraded with access points in every classroom to ensure students have high speed access to the internet.

-- Maker Space - A new maker space is being developed starting in the 2017-2018 school year.
-This space will allow students to work on a variety of projects.
-They can build 3D parts, film and produce vidoes, put programming into practice, and much more using dedicated areas to whiteboard concepts and put ideas into practice.
+- Maker Space - The school's new Dream Den opened at the start of the 2018-2019 school year.
+This versatile space is reconfigured for various STEM activities.
+Students can build 3D parts, film and produce videos, put programming into practice, and much more using dedicated areas to brainstorm concepts and put ideas into practice.